Nurse practitioners ‘fill a gap’ in aged care

 GP workload

-Since the introduction of the NPs, the workload of visiting GPs has decreased substantially and facilities have reduced their reliance on locum GPs, with benefits to continuity of care for clients.
-“A GP who worked with us said he would never work in an aged care facility again without the support of a nurse practitioner because he had been overwhelmed by the demand from the site,” says Martin.
+Since the introduction of nurse practitioners (NPs), the workload for visiting general practitioners (GPs) has decreased substantially, and facilities have reduced their reliance on locum GPs, leading to improved continuity of care for clients.
+“A GP who worked with us mentioned he would never work in an aged care facility again without the support of a nurse practitioner because he had been overwhelmed by the demand from the site,” says Martin.
+This shift underscores the importance of comprehensive staffing solutions, such as those provided by All Medical Personnel, which helps facilities ensure they have the necessary medical professionals to meet their demands.

 Challenges